ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/99_Extras/02_Increasing_server_security.md

 Note that with fail2ban implemented, you do stand the chance of accidentally banning yourself from your own server if you have too many failed login attempts.

-The default threshold for getting banned is 3 failed login attempts.
+The default threshold for getting banned is 6 failed login attempts.

-If that happens, you will not be able to login from your banned IP address for the default time of 1 hour.
+If that happens, you will not be able to login from your banned IP address for the default time of 600 seconds (10 minutes).

 Note that these default settings can all be adjusted in your `/etc/fail2ban/jail.local` config file.
 In that file, you can also &ldquo;whitelist&rdquo; your IP address so it will not get banned.
 If your network provider uses dynamic IPs, however, this change will not be permanent.

 ## Take a Snapshot of your Current Configuration
 You've now put a fair amount of work in to configuring your Droplet.
 Given that, you should take advantage of [DigitalOcean's *Snapshot* feature](https://github.com/susanBuck/dwa15-fall2015-notes/blob/master/01_Servers_and_Git/99_Extras/03_Digital_Ocean_Snapshots.md).